Mildred34/gz_ros2_control/README.md

 This is a ROS 2 package for integrating the `ros2_control` controller architecture with the [Ignition Gazebo](http://ignitionrobotics.org/) simulator.
 More information about `ros2_control` can be found here: https://control.ros.org/

-This package provides an Gazebo system plugin which instantiates a `ros2_control` controller manager and connects it to a Gazebo model.
+This package provides a Gazebo-Sim system plugin which instantiates a `ros2_control` controller manager and connects it to a Gazebo model.

 [![Build Status](https://github.com/ros-controls/gz_ros2_control/actions/workflows/ci.yaml/badge.svg?branch=galactic)](https://github.com/ros-controls/gz_ros2_control/actions/workflows/ci.yaml)